Vinit-source/Programming-for-problem-solving/P2 - Arithmetic, Relational and Logical Operators.md

 #### Suggested Programs

-1. If a five-digit number is input through the keyboard, write a program to calcluate
+1. If a five-digit number is input through the keyboard, write a program to calculate the sum of its digits (Hint: Use the modulus operator % to extract each digit from the end.)

 2. Write a program to evaluate complex logical expressions involving three variables.

 3. Write a program to compare three numbers using relational operators and determine the largest.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA0MzQ2MzUxNSwtMTg5MjM1NTEwMF19
+eyJoaXN0b3J5IjpbLTgyMTk3OTQ1NiwtMTg5MjM1NTEwMF19
 -->